shuangyu-eb/shamu-hrs-autoscale-test/auth0/README.md

 To skip user consent, firstly make sure the button of `Allow Skipping User Consent` is flipped on at the API settings. \
 Also make sure that localhost is not included in `Allowed Callback URLS`, `Allowed Web Origins`, `Alloed Logout URLS`, \
 `Allowed Origins` of application settings.

+#### Default Auth0 Database
+Navigate to tenant settings(https://manage.auth0.com/#/tenant), in tab `General`, find the section `API Authorization Settings`.
+Fill the `Default Directory` with default database name.
+This \
+is used for password grant.
+We use password grant for validating user password in features like unlock session, etc.